'He rescued people, now he needs to be rescued': Search continues for missing Scottsdale Marine

 PHOENIX — Missing Marine Jesse Conger has his family and loved ones searching for him.

-His family said he suffered from PTSD after years in the Marines and as a rescue diver as part of a search-and-rescue team.
+His family said he suffered from PTSD after years in the Marines, serving overseas in both Afghanistan and Iraq.

-“Jesse, I love you.
-I love you so much.”
-Patricia Conger, Jesse's twin, said.
+"I hope it's a what-goes-around-comes-around situation.
+He rescued people, now he needs to be rescued.
+I hope someone is there to do it if I can't be—I hope someone is there," said Jesse's father, Dom Conger.

+Jesse joined the Marines just like his father, but Jesse went further, becoming a diver for search-and-rescue teams.

 His family told 12 News that Jesse was social and able to make everyone laugh, but did suffer from depression.